dannyboy96s/gh/README.md

             The benefit of this allows you segment your code and apply seperation of concerns.
             # Your classes become much smaller and readable.
             # Follows Single responsibilty principal
-            # If you are approaching the task form a domain perspective (DDD) then you Commands and Queries will be organized by Domain
+            # If you are approaching the task form a domain perspective (DDD) then your Commands and Queries will be organized by the Domain models
             # Easier to test
             # Classes are not polluted
+            # Cleaner code
-            # etc.......
+            # etc...

         # Cons:
             # Could add an extra layer of complexity, but its 100% worth implementing this, will make your lives easier, trust me
         # Example mediator flow: